Thavarajan/vscode-ionic2-Extension/README.md

-i2-radiogroup       //Add a Radio group with iterator i2-search           //Add a searchbar i2-range            //Add a Range Control
+i2-radiogroup       //Add a Radio group with iterator i2-search           //Add a searchbar i2-range            //Add a Range Control i2-fab-share        //Add a list of fab share options i2-icon-[iconname]  //Added almost all the icons of Ionic expand the description for more name and css unicode
 ```

 ### Type Script Snippets